ekomlenovic/SecurityDataset/README.md

 'country'

-# DATE PREPROCESSING
+## DATE PREPROCESSING

-Conversion of the columns : "iday", "imonth", "iyear" => "begin_date" of type Datetime
+Concatenation of the columns : "iday", "imonth", "iyear" => "begin_date" of type Datetime

 "resolution", "extended" have been compressed into "end_date" => If the event doesn't last for more than 24 hour, end_date == begin_date

 col "approxdate" have been dropped

+## Property Damage

+If no property damage (ie. property == 0) : "propextent_txt" has value "None"
+If no property damage (ie. property == 0) : "propvalue" has value 0
+If property damage is Unknown (ie. property == -9) : "propvalue" has value NaN

+## Removing US Related columns

+As we're not searching for US related analysis, we won't exploit these columns

+'nkillus', 'nwoundus', 'nhostkidus'

+## Natural Language columns

+Dropped columns filled with natural language that isn't label encodable as we won't exploit them